Saad007Khan/PropertyPrompts/climate.md

 - [ ] Seasonal patterns verified from climate data (specific month ranges)
 - [ ] Rainfall data from 30-year normals (or noted if different baseline)
 - [ ] Temperature data from official climate averages
-- [ ] AQI data from verified air quality monitoring sources
+- [ ] AQI data from verified sources (aqi.in for India, WHO/official networks for others)
+- [ ] For Indian locations: Checked aqi.in for neighborhood-level AQI data
 - [ ] All units in metric (°C, mm)
 - [ ] Temperature rounded to nearest whole °C
 - [ ] Rainfall rounded to nearest 10 mm